gilpasternak35/MLAlgs/README.md

 # MLAlgs
-Machine Learning Algorithms implemented from scratch in Python, in collaboration with @jessesteinberg
+Machine Learning Algorithms implemented from scratch in Python, partner coded with @jsteinberg4